I Flew the A321XLR With American Airlines. This Plane Changes Everything.

-On December 18, 2025, American Airlines Flight 3 lifted off from New York’s JFK Airport with a water cannon salute arcing over its fuselage.
+On December 18, 2025, American Airlines Flight 3 lifted off from JFK with a water cannon salute arcing over its fuselage.
+I was watching the livestream thinking about what this moment actually means.
 The destination was Los Angeles, but the significance extended far beyond a transcontinental hop.
 This was the first commercial flight of the Airbus A321XLR by any U.S. carrier – and it marks the beginning of a new era in how Americans will fly to Europe.

 American is the fifth airline globally to operate the A321XLR, joining Iberia, Aer Lingus, Wizz Air, and Qantas.
 But it’s the first in the world to configure the aircraft with three full cabins.
 And if the inaugural flight is any indication, this narrow-body jet is about to change everything about transatlantic travel economics.